Aerial view of the Pittsburgh metro area

 Safety & Affordability

 There are 90 unique neighborhoods in the City of Pittsburgh alone — each with a distinctive vibe and culture.
-In addition, there are dozens of communities near the city or in neighboring counties, like Beaver, Bethel Park, Connellsville, Greensburg, Mount Lebanon, and New Castle.
+In addition, there are dozens of communities near the city or in neighboring counties, like Beaver, Bethel Park, Connellsville, Greensburg, Mount Lebanon and New Castle.

-Ideal Market Access
+Ideal Infrastructure & Market Access

 Top Talent & Companies